damianc/dev-notes/design-patterns/behavioral/chain-of-responsibility.md

 # Chain of Responsibility

-## Example 1: Wizard Creating an User
+## Example 1: Wizard Creating a User

 * use: